batxes/4Cin/README.md

 #TODO
-    Give user the best model with the tube shape write down that chimera needs to be a "ln -s" and give permissions to whole python2.7 inside chimera/bin also IMP 2.5 <
+    write down that chimera needs to be a "ln -s" and give permissions to whole python2.7 inside chimera/bin also IMP 2.5 <
     if "AttributeError: 'Model' object has no attribute 'this'"